 Energy professionals share lunch and discuss issues facing their sector with small groups of students (usually 20 or fewer).

 Group chats with seasoned energy professionals via teleconference.
 The goal is to give students a brief understanding of the opportunities and challenges of a career in a particular energy sector to inform their curricular choices and internship/career planning process.

-Student Energy Clubs
+Student Energy Organizations